Piano was not something Miriam Rice loved right away.

 “As I’ve gotten older, I’ve developed this relationship with the piano and music where I don’t think of it as practicing anymore,” Rice said.
 “If I go a day without playing, I honestly feel like something is horribly wrong and then I’m like ‘I need to play music.’”

-A junior in Cavanaugh Hall majoring in political science and music, Rice was chosen to play the piano at the Inauguration Gala for Notre Dame’s 18th president, Rev. Robert A. Dowd, C.S.C.
+A junior in Cavanaugh Hall majoring in the Program of Liberal Studies and music, Rice was chosen to play the piano at the Inauguration Gala for Notre Dame’s 18th president, Rev. Robert A. Dowd, C.S.C.

 Originally from the Jersey Shore but currently living in Pennsylvania, Rice was required by her parents to play the piano.
 Both college professors and musicians, her dad was a pianist and organist and her mom was a singer.
 The couple would write music together in their free time.